lupas/firewings/README.md

 await setToFirestore(ref.doc(id), data)
 ```

-It's also possible to to batched writes.
+It's also possible to do batched writes.

 ```js
 // Get a new write batch